 Initializing a local Selenium server is nice and easy, so we'll do that first.

-Go get one of the stand-alone Java archives (JARs) from
+Go get the stand-alone server (packaged as a Java archive) from

 Spin it up with your local Java installation: